 We offer a unique Primary General School Direct Teacher Training programme for graduates, in partnership with Liverpool John Moores University.
 Trainee teachers are treated as professionals who are part of the school team.
-Your ITT Mentor/Professional Mentor in both your 'home' and 'away' school will support your development in school.
+Your ITT Mentor/Professional Mentor in both your 'home' and 'away' school will support their development in school.

-The Primary programme will focus predominantly on developing your subject knowledge and subject pedagogy in all primary curriculum subjects, so that you have the knowledge, understanding and skills needed to become a confident teacher of the 5-11 age range.
+The Primary programme will focus predominantly on developing your subject knowledge and subject pedagogy in all primary curriculum subjects, so that trainees have the knowledge, understanding and skills needed to become a confident teacher of the 5-11 age range.
 In addition, training sessions will develop your confidence in a range of relevant issues; classroom and behaviour management; meeting individual needs and inclusion; planning and assessment etc. There is a strong emphasis on social justice issues in education and on mental health and well-being.
 We want you to develop into an inclusive and reflective teacher, with the skills, energy and resilience needed to make a real difference in schools.

 The Postgraduate Certificate is assessed through 2 Modules.
 The LJMU course team and our partnership schools have worked together to ensure that the modules are both relevant and manageable.
 The Award of QTS is integral to one of these academic modules.
 You will also complete a two-part essay, which requires you to reflect on your developing classroom practice.

-Trainee teachers will be allocated a 'home' school in our Partnership for one academic year, all of which are outstanding or good.
+Trainee teachers will be allocated a 'home' school for one academic year, all of which are outstanding or good.
 We provide a personalised and supportive training approach and therefore the location of your home school will be taken into consideration, in addition to other factors.
 You will have two Teaching Practice phases in your home school and one in your away school.
 The away school is a contrasting experience.
 We aim to allocate placements which are best fit for your development.
 You will have a Professional Mentor in both your home and away school who will support your development.
 You will also receive support and guidance from the School Direct Strategic Lead.

 In addition to your home and away school, you also have a day placement in our partner High School, Special Schools and in Foundation Stage.
 We believe that these placements are important and enhance your training within the primary phase.